• Skip to main content

 • Bake at 375°F for 7 minutes, until the edges are just barely golden brown; the centers will still be soft.
 Rest on the baking sheet for 2 minutes, then transfer to a wire rack using a spatula and cool completely.

 • Make the glaze.
-Whisk the powdered sugar, vanilla extract, and 6 tbsp heavy cream in medium bowl.
+Whisk the powdered sugar, vanilla extract, and 6 tablespoon heavy cream in medium bowl.
 The mixture will be very thick at first and start to thin as you continue to whisk.
 Add another tablespoon of heavy cream if the glaze is too thick – the right consistency is when the glaze runs off the whisk with a consistency just a bit thicker than honey.
 Add the food coloring, if using, and whisk until the color is even throughout.

 • Transfer the glaze to a wide, shallow bowl.
 Dip a sugar cookie into the glaze, then hold over the bowl until the excess runs off.
 Turn right side up, place on baking sheet and sprinkle with your favorite sprinkles.
 The glaze form a crust in about 2 hours, but still be a bit soft underneath.

-Nutrition Information
+Nutrition Facts

 « Cauliflower Stir Fry